Free Estate Planning Forms

 Debts Owed to Deceased

-If you want to find out whether your spouse, child, parent, ex-husband, ex-wife or other family members will be eligible for social security benefits after your death, visit the Social Security Administration's Survivor page.
+If you want to find out whether your spouse, child, parent, ex-husband, ex-wife or other family members will be eligible for Social Security benefits after your death, contact your local Social Security office.

 When a worker who has paid Social Security taxes dies, the deceased worker’s spouse or other relatives may be eligible to receive Social Security survivors benefits.
 The number of years of work required for eligibility depends on the deceased worker’s age at death.